 Our hugely popular PRINCE2® Foundation & Practitioner course requires no prior experience in project management.
 This course provides successful candidates with a recognised qualification in project management, both nationally and internationally.
 Our courses take place at our Southampton-Solent venue (between Portsmouth and Southampton M27, Junction 9).

 PRINCE2 is widely considered the leading project management method.
 Many companies and governmental organisations are using the method to deliver change and develop new products or services.
 PRINCE2 provides a tried and tested method from which organisations and their project team can benefit.

-The latest update to version 2017 will help organisations understand how the fundamental principles of PRINCE2 provide the basis of good project management.
+The latest update to 6th edition will help organisations understand how the fundamental principles of PRINCE2 provide the basis of good project management.
 It also emphasizes how the method can be tailored to give an appropriate fit to a multitude of project sizes, types and environments.

 Many projects today involve collaboration across organisational or even national boundaries.
 PRINCE2 provides a universal language that unites the project team with external suppliers and colleagues in other countries.
 In such environments a common understanding of what the project is trying to achieve, why the project is being undertaken and the benefits to be delivered, who is responsible for doing what, and what the project timescales are, are crucial to project success.